jamesplease/redux-resource/docs/guides/state-structure.md

 you can store additional, application-specific metadata here, such as whether or not a resource is "selected" in your UI, or not.

-resourceful-redux comes with built-in metadata for each resource, representing the status of any CRUD request related to that resource.
+Resourceful Redux comes with built-in metadata for each resource, representing the status of any CRUD request related to that resource.
 This built-in metadata looks like the following: